KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 I was both surprised and pleased to see they are using Sass for their CSS codebase, and more interestingly, they are using it pretty well if I may.
 Their code looked both logic and efficient so that was kind of a cool pen to look at.

-Although after a couple of minutes digging into their code, I noticed the CSS output wasn't as good as it could be.
+Although after a couple of minutes digging into their code, I noticed the CSS output wasn’t as good as it could be.
 A couple of minutes later, I submitted [a new verion](https://codepen.io/HugoGiraudel/pen/DqBkH) to them, taking care of a few optimizations they forgot.

 Hence, a short blog post relating all this.

-## What's the problem?
+## What’s the problem?

 First of all, the way they approach the whole widget is _very_ clever.
 To deal with half-star ratings, they use left and right borders instead of background-color.
 This way, they can color only half of the background for a star.
 This is brilliant.